Varying core-envelope coupling efficiency identified from stellar rotation--activity relation: Results: a new rotation--activity relation

 However, such a picture may not be universal.
 Recent studies based on X-ray observations have reported a slight decreasing trend (toward slower rotation) in the saturated region \citep[e.g.,][]{2014ApJ...794..144R, 2021A&A...649A..96J,2024ApJS..273....8H,2025MNRAS.539.1922S}.
 The decay region also exhibits discrepancies among various studies. \cite{2018A&A...618A..48M} proposed an empirical three-part model to describe this region. \cite{2019A&A...628A..41P} found that F-type stars deviate from the canonical rotation--activity relation, confirmed subsequently by \cite{2023ApJS..264...12H, 2024ApJS..273....8H}. \cite{2021ApJ...910..110L} proposed a knee point in the decay region.
 Most recently, \cite{2024A&A...684A.121F} employed a high-order polynomial to model the overall relation using eROSITA data.

 The rotation--activity relation of our M dwarf sample is shown in Figure \ref{ar_fit_piece.fig} and \ref{ar_all.fig}.
 Obviously, our rotation--activity relation differs from the classical picture.
-To accurately model the relation, using Markov Chain Monte Carlo sampling implemented through the emcee Python package \citep{2013PASP..125..306F}, we determined an optimal piecewise model consisting of four distinct power-laws:
+We suggest that a four‑segment piecewise power‑law model can appropriately describe such relation.
+Using Markov Chain Monte Carlo sampling implemented through the emcee Python package \citep{2013PASP..125..306F}, the model was determined following

 where x $\equiv$ $\text{log}_{10}(\text{Ro})$ and b is the saturated $\text{log}_{10}(R_{\text{HK}}^{'})$.
 Such a four-part piecewise model can also be resolved through a binning process of the rotation--activity relation along the Ro axis.
 We adopted a binning approach, dividing the Ro axis into intervals of 0.1 width with 0.05 steps.
 For each bin, we calculated the median value of $\text{log}_{10}(R_{\text{HK}}^{'})$, with uncertainties derived as half of the 16th–84th percentile range divided by the square root of the number of stars in the bin.
 Then we performed the fitting using the binned data.
 The fitting results of both methods are summarized in Table \ref{tab:table3}.
 Posterior probability distributions of the parameters are given in Figure \ref{post.fig} and Figure \ref{post_binned.fig}.
 Obviously, the fitting results are consistent (Figure \ref{ar_fit_piece.fig} and Table \ref{tab:table3}).